2015 New Zealand rugby league season: Regional competitions

 The Manawatu Mustangs defeated the Taranaki Sharks 38-34, and Hawkes Bay 56-22 to win the central region tri-series.

 The Canterbury "A" team won the South Island provincial rugby league competition.

 Australian competitions

 The New Zealand Warriors played their 21st first grade season in the Australian competition, playing in the National Rugby League and finishing 13th.

 The Warriors also fielded teams in the New South Wales Cup and Holden Cup (Under-20s), finishing fourth and seventh respectively.
 Both teams made the finals, the NSW Cup team lost two finals matches, while the Holden Cup (Under-20s) team won two matches, before being eliminated by the Penrith Panthers in the preliminary final.

 In February, Auckland hosted the launch of the 2015 NRL season, as well as the 2015 NRL Auckland Nines.
-A NRL match between the Melbourne Storm and St. George Illawarra Dragons was also be played in Napier at McLean Park on 25 July.
+A NRL match between the Melbourne Storm and St. George Illawarra Dragons was also played in Napier at McLean Park on 25 July.